The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

           optiontext: Zachary Quinto
         - iscorrect: false
           optiontext: Maulik Pancholy
+      questiontext: >-
-      questiontext: Which famous LGBTQ actor said “Being gay is a natural part of who I am”?
+        Which famous LGBTQ actor said “Being gay is a natural part of who I am.”?
     - answers:
         answerimage: /img/gb.jpg
         correctanswer:
-          description: >
+          description: >-
             Glenn Burke was an outfielder for the Los Angeles Dodgers.
 He was well known for his interview with the Philadelphia Inquirer in 1995 where he is quoted saying, “They can't ever say now that a gay man